syncfusion-content/winui-docs/winui/Scheduler/Appointment-Editing.md

 `RecurrenceEditMode` : Gets or sets whether to delete series or occurrence when delete a recurrence appointment.
 The default value of `RecurrenceEditMode` is `User`

-* User - Default window dialog will appear when deleting a recurrence appointment to select the edit option from the end-user itself.
+* User - Default editor dialog will appear when deleting a recurrence appointment to select the edit option from the end-user itself.
 * Occurrence - Delete the particular occurrence alone in recurrence appointment.
-Default window dialog will not appear.
+Default editor dialog will not appear.
 * Series - Delete the entire series in recurrence appointment.
-Default window dialog will not appear.
+Default editor dialog will not appear.

 {% tabs %}
 {% highlight c# %}